Dung24-6/Dung24-6/README.md

 _**We must reach out our hand in friendship and dignity both to those who would befriend us and those who would be our enemy.**_

 Arthur Ashe

+_**Laughter is not at all a bad beginning for a friendship, and it is far the best ending for one.**_

+Oscar Wilde